Maximum uptime and flexibility

 High system efficiency

 The Li-ION solution from Linde has a particularly high degree of system efficiency.
-The combination of Linde Li-ION battery and Linde charger increases the energy yield by 30 percent compared to lead-acid batteries.
+The combination of Linde lithium-ion battery and Linde charger increases the energy yield by 30 percent compared to lead-acid batteries.
 This leads to lower energy costs.

 Intelligent battery management

 In addition, vehicle control and battery management are matched to each other, for example through the CAN bus interface, which enables systems to communicate with each other.
 The battery system thus balances peak loads and at the same time provides sufficient energy.
 This protects the battery and prolongs its operating life.

 Reduced maintenance and handling costs

 Conventional lead-acid batteries cause a whole series of maintenance and handling costs, which are completely eliminated with lithium-ion batteries.
 These include, for example, the cost of a second battery, personnel costs for topping up the batteries with water and battery replacement.

 In addition, there is no longer a complex charging infrastructure with a separate battery room and an extraction system for the gases.
 The charger for the lithium-ion batteries, on the other hand, can be set up at sensible waypoints, for example for short recharging in the vicinity of break areas or for saving operating time in the immediate vicinity of where the trucks are used.